Architectural Engineering - BEng (Hons), MEng (Hons)

 International Baccalaureate

-Overall profile minimum of 25 points (12 at Higher Level) to include Higher Level Mathematics and one other Higher Level subject from Environmental Technology, Applied Science, Geography, Chemistry, Physics, Biology, Construction or Engineering.
+Overall profile minimum of 25 points (12 at higher level) to include HL Mathematics and one other HL subject from Environmental Technology, Applied Science, Geography, Chemistry, Physics, Biology, Construction or Engineering.
 Grade 4 in English Language is also required in the overall profile.

 Access to Higher Education (HE)

-Overall profile of 15 credits at Distinction and 30 credits at Merit (60 credit Access Course) (GB Access Course) in a Science, Mathematics, Physics or Engineering subject area.
+Overall profile of 15 credits at Distinction/ 30 credits at Merit (60 credit Access Course) (GB Access Course) in a Science, Mathematics, Physics or Engineering subject area.

 GCSE

-If A Level or A/S Mathematics is not being offered, Grade B/6 in GCSE Mathematics is required.
+If A-level A/S Mathematics is not being offered at A/AS level, Grade B or 6 in GCSE Mathematics is required.

 Please note that for purposes of entry to this course the Level 2 Certificate in Essential Skills - Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.